 Here’s an example: Let’s say you were looking in Google Analytics and you noticed a very noticeable spike in traffic on February 28th – this answers the question of what happened.

-You start to dig a little bit deeper, and you realize there was a correlation of traffic increasing because someone within the organization had launched a paid social campaign on that exact day.
+You start to dig a little bit deeper, and you realize there was a correlation between traffic increasing because someone within the organization had launched a paid social campaign on that exact day.
 This answers what caused it to happen.

 What should you do now?
 Well, you discovered that this had resulted in 50 new leads.
 Maybe that says that you should run this campaign again.
-However, depending on your business, you might also decide that 50 new leads wasn’t enough and that you might want to change the campaign.
+However, depending on your business, you might also decide that 50 new leads weren’t enough and that you might want to change the campaign.
 It really all depends on your goals for launching different marketing campaigns.

 Here’s another example: Let’s say you started to notice that organic traffic had started to decrease in November of 2019.
 Again, this answers the question of what happened.

 You might start to do a little bit of digging and notice that this correlated around the same time that Google announced a major algorithm update.
-In this case BERT had been released in October 2019.
+In this case, BERT had been released in October 2019.
 This might answer what caused it to happen.

 I’ll provide actual client examples in a later section.